vatesfr/xen-orchestra/@xen-orchestra/backups/docs/VM backups/README.md

   sourceRemote: IdPattern

 # Indicates which XAPI to use to connect to a specific VM or SR
-# for remote to remote backup job,this is only needed if there is healtcheck
+# for remote to remote backup job,this is only needed if there is healthcheck
 recordToXapi:
   [ObjectId]: XapiId